Book One: A SIMPLE ACT OF KINDNESS

 watching out for me again?
 I had no way of knowing

-had begun to wonder if someone had guided Mrs. Ballantyne to my
+already convinced some invisible being had guided Mrs. Ballantyne to my

-side.
+side two months earlier.
 Now I had another reason to ponder the mysteries of the

-However, now my mind
+Now my mind

 snapped back to reality.
 I was soaking wet from the rain and